archusXIV/mpv-playlists-manager/README.md

              |--------------------------> Apply to the active window
 ```
 ## Why ranger?
-Because we are terminal users and it's here to navigate across our local media files to queue them in mpv.
+Because we are terminal users so we can navigate across our local media files to queue them in mpv.

 I also provide my ranger config to get you started if you're noob. (feel free to edit it)
 Please use the help option for more information.